 Whale, whale, whale…

-It’s almost here, February 16th, a day set aside to celebrate one of the most magical and fascinating group of mammals on the planet – Whales!
+Every year in February, a day set aside to celebrate one of the most magical and fascinating groups of mammals on the planet – Whales!

 Now if you are anything like me, and when life gets over-whale-ming you just want to put on your whale onesie and watch Free Willy – this is the perfect day to do just that!

 Happy World Whale Day!